 Plaza Premium, the world’s #1 independent pay-in lounge operator, has a significant presence at Vancouver airport, with no less than three new lounges, catering respectively to international, domestic, and transborder (US departures) passengers.

 With surprisingly few airline lounges at Vancouver airport Pier D (international) – the only two clubs are run by Air Canada and Cathay Pacific – the Plaza Premium lounge is the de facto contract lounge for most carriers.
-In addition, the Plaza Premium lounge welcomes pay-in customers, regardless of airline and class of service, as well as members of lounge access programs such as Priority Pass.
+In addition, the Plaza Premium lounge welcomes pay-in customers, regardless of airline and class of service, as well American Express Platinum and Centurion card holders.

 Plaza Premium Lounge YVR design